programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

 So far, we have been looking at a toy representation of RDF that uses easy-to-read text.
-However, RDF is primarily stored as URIs (Uniform Resource Identifiers, otherwise recognizable as hyperlinks) that separate conceptual entities from their plain-English (or other langauage!) labels.
+However, RDF is primarily stored as URIs (Uniform Resource Identifiers) that separate conceptual entities from their plain-English (or other langauage!) labels.
 In real RDF, our original statement:

 ```
 <The Nightwatch>   <was created by>   <Rembrandt van Rijn> .